JoHaHu/MolSim/submission/worksheet1/report.md

 - While implementing we encountered some compiling issues e.g. when using const iterators and some issues that we broke down to local setup differences
 - The strategy pattern can be used to abstract over the different kinds of force calculations
 - We have switched to using a vector for now to store particles.
+- We also added the UML class diagram generation to the Doxyfile which creates a class diagram according to the project, this works by using Graphviz and Doxygen